 MOP proved effective, clearing the way for potential early fielding, though the Air Force’s recommendation was classified.
 The service is currently testing the Large Penetrator Smart Fuse (LPSF) to increase precision and lethality, though delays constructing representative test targets have pushed potential fielding of the upgrade to FY25 or beyond.

 A B-2 employed an LPSF-equipped weapon against a tunnel test target in 2020 to validate the design, followed by a series of three performance test drops between August 2021 and May 2022.
-USAF conducted two full-scale tests in 2024 to validate B-2 integration fixes and Smart Fuse functionality, in addition to small-scale lethality tests.
+USAF conducted two full-scale tests in 2024 to validate B-2 integration fixes and Smart Fuse functionality, as well as lethality.

 Contractor: Boeing.